SAURABH-1024/SHC_VerifyOTP/README.md

 - The provided MongoDB URI requires your own Atlas password if running locally.
 - The 2Factor API key is public and only for demo/demo purposes.
 - For live testing, use the deployed API URL and no setup is needed.
-- Make sure to add `.env` to your `.gitignore` so secrets are not committed.

 ---